best-trading-indicator-tools/10XReach/README.md

     *   Applies a subtle **lens distortion** (`k1≈0.01`) to introduce barrel-style warping that is imperceptible on phone screens yet lowers frame similarity.
     *   **Horizontal Flip (Optional)**: Can horizontally flip the video using the `--hflip` command-line argument.
 This is another common technique to make content appear different to detection algorithms.
 9.  **Video Encoding**:
-    *   Uses the `libx264` codec for video encoding, which is widely compatible.
+    *   Uses the `libx264` codec (H.264) for video encoding, which is widely compatible.
-    *   Sets an explicit video bitrate of `6000k` (`-b:v 6000k`) to ensure consistent quality and a different video stream signature than a default transcode.
+    *   Employs **CRF (Constant Rate Factor) encoding** (randomly between 21-25) instead of a fixed bitrate.
+This adjusts bitrate dynamically to maintain consistent visual quality, which also helps in making the video file signature more unique compared to fixed-bitrate encodes.
 10. **Audio Re-encoding & Manipulation**:
     *   Re-encodes the audio stream to the AAC (Advanced Audio Coding) codec (`-c:a aac`).
     *   Sets an audio bitrate of `192k` (`-b:a 192k`) for good quality stereo audio.